intelailabpage/intelailabpage.github.io/_posts/2024-04-16-longformvideoseries-part1.md

 We have open-sourced our software library, GraVi-T. At present, GraVi-T supports multiple video understanding applications, including Active Speaker Detection, Action Detection, Temporal Segmentation, Video Summarization.
 See our post on <a href="https://intelailabpage.github.io/2023/03/29/gravi-t.html"> GraVi-T </a> to more on the applications.

 # Highlights #
+Compared to transformers, our "object-centric" spatio-temporal graph approach can aggregate context over 10x longer video (as shown in Figure 3), consumes ~10x lower memory and 5x lower FLOPs.

 Our approach of modeling video as a sparse graph outperformed complex SOTA methods on several applications.
 It secured top places in multiple leaderboards using this active speaker detection framework.
 The list includes ActivityNet 2022, Ego4D audio-video diarization challenge at ECCV 2022, CVPR 2023.